Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 Then I repeated that procedure for resistor R27 with the other wire and jumper pin.

-Step 4 - Solder Ground Wire to Bottom of Board
+Step 4 - Soldered Ground Wire to Bottom of Board

 Finally, I soldered the other end of the middle wire to the ground terminal of the jack as shown on the bottom of the board.

-At this point, the interface is electrically complete and can be connected to the Pi Zero using standard GPIO jumper wires, since I've already soldered GPIO header pins to the Pi Zero beforehand.
+At this point, the interface was electrically complete and could be connected to the Pi Zero using standard GPIO jumper wires, since I've already soldered GPIO header pins to the Pi Zero beforehand.
 The Pi Zero WH already comes with headers soldered, but this is not the case for the Pi Zero.

 However, I discovered that it was too fragile to plug in the jumpers without possibly breaking off the wires from the resistors since the jumper rocked slightly as I connected the jumper wires to the jumper pins.
 So I decided to forgo using the jumper pins as jumpers and soldered an audio cable right wire (top, red) and left wire (bottom, white) directly to the jumper pins, with the shielded ground wire in the middle, and then covered the whole thing in hot glue to ensure that it was as secure as possible.
 I had to be sure to avoid clogging up the jack itself or injecting glue into the holes.
 I then soldered jumper wires to the ends of the audio cable, but I ran out of colors for the ground wire, so I decided to use red and orange for right and left channels, respectively, and white as ground, but it would be better to use red and white for right and left, respectively, and black or green as ground if I had the choice.